Innovative Pedagogies for International Development, June 2021

 This Case Study Session will share an experiment on interdisciplinary pedagogy at a small liberal arts college.
 Despite widespread acknowledgment of the importance of interdisciplinary pedagogy, disciplinary teaching remains the norm on most campuses primarily due to cost and institutional constraints.
 Bridging the gap between literatures on interdisciplinary teaching and active learning techniques, this presentation will describe an innovative and less costly approach, through the linkage of case study active learning techniques with interdisciplinary principles at a small liberal arts college.

 International development as a field is inherently interdisciplinary, yet we are trained and teach within our own separate disciplines.
 I will describe a practical solution to linking courses across three disciplines: political science, economics and anthropology.
-In this experiment we developed a case study on conservation in Botswana, where we asked students to utilize practical problem solving skills and policy analysis.
+In this experiment, we developed a case study on conservation in Botswana, where we asked students to utilize practical problem-solving skills and policy analysis.
 I will share the implementation and assessment of this case study, its successes and shortcomings, and provide suggestions for expanded implementation.
 I will also discuss the broad applicability of interdisciplinary case study teaching to topics that require integration across disciplines in a variety of institutional settings.

 Daniel Preston, Indiana University Bloomington